-- Animal welfare and control of livestock diseases.
-We have world-leading expertise in research towards a better understanding of epidemiology and pathogen biology, the dynamics of virus-host interactions, immune responses of the host against infectious agents, and the development of novel and effective vaccines.
-We also conduct research that consider the effects of livestock rearing practices on epidemiology and animal welfare and the connections between the two.
+- Animal welfare and control of livestock diseases: We have world-leading expertise in research towards a better understanding of epidemiology and pathogen biology, the dynamics of virus-host interactions, immune responses of the host against infectious agents, and the development of novel and effective vaccines.
+The Pirbright Institute delivers world-leading research into viral diseases of livestock and has a leadership role in international initiatives such as the Global Foot-and-Mouth Disease Research Alliance and the Global Alliance for Research on Avian Diseases.
+Researchers at Oxford and Pirbright also conduct research that considers the effects of livestock rearing practices on epidemiology and animal welfare and the connections between the two.
 Students will be able to explore the application of new technologies to tackle disease and welfare problems, from automated monitoring of animal behaviour through to disease surveillance and understanding and exploiting the microbiome.

 - Immunology: Our research into animal health is complemented by research into immunology from a cellular as well as a molecular perspective.
 Current topics under investigation include macrophage biology and the role of these cells during inflammation; the viral immune response and immune processes in the gut.
 We are also using interdisciplinary approaches (including mathematical modelling) to understand topics such as cellular signalling by immune receptors and interactions between immune cell populations.